cncf/tag-observability/whitepaper.md

 Instead of keeping each observability signal in a silo, there is a way to allow seamless transitions between different signals.
 In this section, we will dive into signal correlations and how they can help with observability use experience.

+**Recommendation**: All of this can be a lot to take in.
+If you need to decide where to start today, start with what you already have.
+In any cloud-native or networking environments you can likely start with metrics and with logs in more traditional setups.
+Work towards getting metrics into good shape, and then branch out into other signal types.
+This will likely have both the shortest time to value and the best cost efficiency for you.

 ### Signal Correlation

 There are two basic ways to correlate data: By building correlations yourself, or by leveraging already existing data.